 - Do my Overcoming Overwhelm Guide which will help you focus on a few key areas that are bringing you down so you can go forward in freedom.

-- Toss, organize, and downsize ruthlessly if clutter and mess is your problem.
-Or consider reading the wildly popular <The Life Changing Magic of Tidying Up if you’re brave.
+- Toss, organize, and downsize ruthlessly if clutter and mess is a problem.
+Consider reading the wildly popular The Life Changing Magic Of Tidying Up.

 - Lower your expectations and develop realistic ones about what your home will look like during this season.

 - Hire out if possible.
 Get a mother’s helper, nanny, cleaner, or laundry helper.
-Know that this money will be well spent and you won’t have to do it forever.
+Know that this money will be well spent.

-Sometimes simply surviving the day is the end goal, and that’s okay.
+Sometimes surviving the day is our Big Goal, and that’s okay.

-But if that day turns into a week turns into a month turns into a year then your mental and emotional health will seriously suffer.
-Don’t be afraid to talk to those who love and support you and to ask their advice and help during this time.
+But if that day turns into a week then into a month then a year… your mental and emotional health will seriously suffer.